 Isaac Lewis ’21

-I was born in the Columbus, Ohio, but I later relocated to Orlando, Florida and graduated from Dr. Phillips High School in the Visual and Performing Arts program.
+I was born in Columbus, Ohio, but I later relocated to Orlando, Florida, and graduated from Dr. Phillips High School in the Visual and Performing Arts program.
 I was a member of the dance magnet program and I was heavily involved in the music magnet as well.
 I was the officer for my class and I participated in the men’s, concert, and premier choirs.

 Why Witt?
 I chose Wittenberg because of its reputation, its distance from Orlando, as well as the fact that I would be able do a double major.